-I recently graduated from Fordham University in New York City with a major in sociology and a double minor in visual arts and philosophy.
+I graduated from Fordham University in New York City with a major in sociology and a double minor in visual arts and philosophy.
 During my undergraduate career I worked with students as young as preschool and as old as high school seniors on their reading and writing skills.
 I truly believe that reading and writing is the key to understanding and interacting with the world in a positive way.
 I know certain books have changed my life and I hope to instill the same passion I have for the written word within all my students!

 Education & Certification

 Undergraduate Degree: Fordham University - Bachelor in Arts, Sociology

 Graduate Degree: University of Pennsylvania - Masters, Urban Education